 Long-term investments are those investments which you plan to hold for more than one year.
 In most cases, you aspire to hold them for several years.
 On the other hand, you generally hold short-term investments for one year or less.
 Here are some of the major distinctions between short-term investments and long-term investments:

 The intensity of safety and risk and the comparative rates of growth is what distinguishes short-term investments from long-term investments.
 Short-term investments last for a short while and give you a remarkable return in a short time frame.
 On the other hand, long-term investments last for several years with a slow but steady increase in returns that add up to deliver a significant profit at the end of the investment term.
+An ideal example of long-term investment would be Fixed Deposit in bank accounts.
+It is a worth it investment as banks offer attractive interest rates on FD.
+For estimation on how much you can earn from fixed deposits, refer to this online fixed deposit calculator.
+Using this online fixed deposit calculator, you can know your interest amount and also the various rates of interest offered by different banks.

 Short-term investments carry a little more risk compared to their long-term counterparts.
 The rate of fluctuation is comparatively high in case of short-term investment.
 While there is a good chance of making more money from short-term investments, there is also a chance of losing money with short-term investments.